EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: Discussion

 \subsection{Limitations and Future Work}

-We acknowledge several limitations that may affect both \systemName's performance and the findings of our research.
-First, as an exploratory system, \systemName incorporates a limited selection of papers, primarily focused on human-AI interaction.
-Participants proposing studies in interdisciplinary fields may find the system’s suggestions less relevant or accurate.
+We acknowledge several limitations that can affect \systemName's performance and the findings.
+First, as an exploratory system, it incorporates a limited selection of papers, primarily focused on human-AI interaction.
+Also, for the \systemName backend, recommendations are confined to metrics that have been predefined in our database.
+Participants proposing studies in interdisciplinary fields may find the system’s suggestions less relevant or accurate; however, we do not claim that the current metrics repository is exhaustive.
 Second, although we observed differences in participants' perceptions and usage behaviors, the majority of participants were doctoral students, which may limit the generalizability of our findings.
-Third, for the \systemName backend, the recommendation is confined to metrics that have been predefined in our database.
-Future studies should explore the continued expansion of the database to include a broader spectrum of metrics and online publication sources.
+Our user evaluation was conducted by HCI researchers, but in the future, we can include industry practitioners who may lack formal UX research training but need to conduct effective system evaluations.
+Expanding the system’s design to better support these groups in conducting effective evaluations could be an important direction for future development.
+Finally, \systemName scaffolds the conceptual phase of early-stage UX research planning.
+It focuses on ideation, metric selection, and critical reflection, providing a foundation for subsequent stages, such as methods, logistics, and participant considerations.
+For instance, selecting metrics upfront facilitates targeted discussions about participants and data collection methods.
+However, we acknowledge that detailed logistical support is beyond the tool’s scope and could be addressed in future enhancements.